If you are wanting to grab the attention of employers there are 8 strategies you can use to update your resume.

 Don’t forget the cover letter.
 This is your chance to showcase personality, writing skills, competence, and fill in any gaps in your resume.
 By including a slogan and mission statement you are letting the employer know that you are confident and clear in your career path.

 You know where you are headed and that you want to be at their company.
 If you’re unsure of how to write a mission statement, read The Career Mission Statement for a clear how to.

 Consider using a resume writing service.
-The best resume services will make sure you have a perfectly polished, attention grabbing, keyword full resume.
-They custom build your resume for your job goals.
+The best resume services will make sure you have a perfectly polished, attention-grabbing, keyword full resume.
+The custom builds your resume for your job goals.